 - I-17 Flex Lanes Project.
 Leader of the legal team advising the Arizona Department of Transportation on this estimated $320 million project to add lanes along 23 miles of I-17 between Anthem Way and Sunset Point.
 ADOT will deliver the project under its public-private partnership procurement statute, and may procure a design-build-operate-maintain contract.
 Construction is scheduled to begin by 2021 and be completed in 2023.
 The improvements to I-17 north of Phoenix are one of the state’s transportation priorities because that area regularly experiences heavy congestion due to increased weekend traffic and traffic incidents.
 Flex lanes along 8 miles of I-17 north of Black Canyon City will operate as a separate two-lane facility to carry one direction of traffic at any one time depending on need, with movable gates at both ends to control access.
 The flex lanes will carry heavier northbound I-17 traffic during weekdays and Saturday and southbound traffic on a Sunday.
 They also could provide extra lanes in one direction if an incident closes the regular I-17 lanes in the area between Black Canyon City and Sunset Point.

 - Flagstaff Facilities.
-Co-leader of the legal team advising on a project to replace the transportation agency’s Flagstaff DMV and maintenance facilities.
+Co-leader of the legal team that advised on a project to replace the transportation agency’s Flagstaff DMV and maintenance facilities.
 In a unique partnership with the City, ADOT solicited P3 proposals to relocate and consolidate its offices into newly built or existing facilities – a move that will reduce agency costs while vacating land for commercial development.
 In exchange, the private partner would secure ownership of the agency’s existing site plus an adjacent parcel owned by the City, for a total of 18 acres.
 The deal will provide ADOT new facilities with little or no out-of-pocket costs.
-The agency entered into a pre-development agreement with a developer it selected in 2013 and signed a fully negotiated implementation agreement in 2018.
+The agency entered into a pre-development agreement with a developer it selected in 2013 and the project was completed in December 2019.

 - Rest Area P3s.
 Co-leader of the legal team which advised on this procurement and contract covering the management of 14 Arizona rest areas under a single P3.
 The contract with ADOT has a five year term with an ADOT option to extend an additional five years.
 The private company is responsible to maintain and operate the rest areas and implement a sponsorship and advertising program to generate revenue.
 The company introduced amenities such as Wi-Fi access, dog-walking areas, charging stations for electric vehicles and ATM machines.
 The contract guaranteed ADOT at least $1 million over 10 years from revenues generated from advertising and sponsorships – money that goes into the State Highway Fund for other transportation projects.